Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 - Cooldowns, concurrency, and alert frequency (once/hourly/daily) apply consistently across alert types.
 Per-user rate limits and digest have been removed.

 See `ALERTS.md` for the consolidated alerts product & tech spec.

+### Troubleshooting: Only RSI Tracker and Daily emails arrive
+- No active alerts: Ensure you have rows in Supabase for `heatmap_tracker_alerts`, `heatmap_indicator_tracker_alerts`, or `rsi_correlation_tracker_alerts` with `is_active=true` and non‑empty `pairs` (max 3).
+- Thresholds too strict: For Heatmap, start with Buy≥70 / Sell≤30.
+On higher TFs, RSI may hover mid‑band for long periods.
+- Arm/disarm gating: After a trigger, that side disarms and rearms only after leaving the zone (threshold−5).
+- Correlation triggers: Fire only on transitions into a mismatch state; steady regimes won’t re‑trigger.

 ### 📰 News API Usage (External Source + Internal Endpoints)